sisinflab/recommenders/FactorizationMachines/README.md

 These parameters are set by default but you can override them passing alternative ones

-The typical BPR parameters have to be modified within te code itself.
+The typical BPR parameters have to be modified within the code itself.
 As soon as a parameterized version will be available it will be updated.